 The current rhino poaching crisis began in 2008, with increasing numbers of rhino killed for their horn throughout Africa until 2015.
-Thankfully, poaching numbers have decreased across Africa since the peak of 1,349 in 2015.
-Yet, a rhino is still killed every 12 hours: there is still a lot more to do.
+Thankfully, poaching numbers have decreased across the continent since the peak of 1,349 in 2015.
+Yet, a rhino is still killed every day: there is a lot more to do.

-South Africa holds nearly 80% of the world’s rhinos and has been the country hit hardest by poaching criminals, with more than 1,000 rhinos killed each year between 2013 and 2017.
+South Africa holds the majority of the world’s rhinos and has been the country hit hardest by poaching criminals, with more than 1,000 rhinos killed each year between 2013 and 2017.